bbenchoff/bbenchoff.github.io/Porygon.md

 ## Porygon

-According to the Pokédex, Porygon is:

-> A Pokémon that consists entirely of programming code.
-Capable of moving freely in cyberspace.
+According to the Pokédex, Porygon is, "A Pokémon that consists entirely of programming code.
+Capable of moving freely in cyberspace."

 While there are many 3D models of Pokémon, there are no 3D models of Pokémon that were created entirely by computer code.
 OpenSCAD is a programming language that creates 3D models, so I did that.

-This is porygon
 <script src="https://embed.github.com/view/3d/bbenchoff/Porygon/master/Porygon.stl"></script>

 Code is as follows: